voiio/dramatiq-crontab/README.md

 ### Sentry Cron Monitors

-If you use [Sentry][sentry] you can add cron monitors to your tasks.
+If you use [Sentry] you can add cron monitors to your tasks.
 The monitor's slug will be the actor's name.
 Like `my_task` in the example above.

 ### The crontab command